albrt-vr/OpenVR.ALBRT.overlay/README.md

 This is not a signed app and it has no installer.

-This app will never be distributed on any other platform or installer.
+This app will never be distributed BY US on any other platform or installer.
 If in doubt about the source of your version, you should re-download from this repository, or a trustworthy fork.

 This app is licensed under the MIT licence, and uses OpenVR which is under the BSD-3-Clause licence.
 If you make substantial improvements we ask kindly that you fork from this repository and contribute your changes via a pull request (You are under no obligation to do this under the aforementioned licences, it is a request only).